jameshibbard/SP-Tools/README.md

 On channel pages and on post pages, it hides the following elements:

-- Share widget
+- Job banner
-- Web push notifications widget
-- Accesiblity widget
+- Book ads
 - Featured posts
-- Privacy popup trigger
+- Privacy popup + trigger
 - Offers bar

 It also adds an _Open in Google Analytics_ link to posts.
 Clicking on this will take you to the post's Google Analytics page.
 Obviously, this relies on you being logged in to Google Analytics.